dwrolvink/Linux/kvm.md

 ![route](https://github.com/dwrolvink/Linux/blob/master/images/route.png)

+> Edit: Later I found out that using routed instead of NAT causes the vm's to lose connection to the internet, as the reply gets stuck at the ISP router.
+So that router also needs a static route like above.

+> Edit: after rebooting I lost connectivity to my vms from the host. `ip route add 192.168.100.0/24 via 192.168.100.1 dev virbr1` solved that issue.
+Add a persistent static route to completely fix this (I did it through the networkmanager gui).

 If your server and client are on the same subnet, you can add a static route to your client to tell it to point to the server as gateway for 192.168.100.0/24 (or whatever your routed kvm network subnet is).

 If your client doubles as server then your client already knows where to go for that subnet, as it hosts it itself (through dnsmasq btw).